 Question 5: Define an obtuse triangle.

 Answer: An obtuse triangle is one having two acute angles and one obtuse angle.
-You must know that an acute angle is ones which measure less than 90° while the obtuse angle one is one which measures over 90°.
-Thus, an obtuse triangle refers to a combination of 2 acute angles and 1 obtuse angle.
+You must know that an acute angle is one that measures less than 90° while the obtuse angle one is one that measures over 90°.